 The platform was reformatted in 2013 under the supervision of then Vice President of Internal Operations (Ameya Pendse) to engage wider readership.
 The executive board included Esther Lee (Editor in Chief), Alex Langer (Managing Editor, Online), and Christopher Liu (Managing Editor, Print).

-For 2017-18, Benjamin Aloi (Editor in Chief, Online) and Marie Lemieux (Editor in Chief, Print) will assume independent seats on the IRSAM Board of Directors for the first time in the publication’s history, and the two look to build on last year’s tremendous successes to consistently deliver excellent critical analysis in international affairs.
+In 2017-18, Benjamin Aloi (EIC, Online) and Marie Lemieux (EIC, Print) assumed independent seats on the IRSAM Board of Directors for the first time in the publication’s history, and the two built on last year’s tremendous success in consistently delivering excellent critical analysis in international affairs.
 The team received its second nomination for SSMU Publication of the Year.
 The executive board of MIR Online included Sarie Khalid (Senior Editor) and Frankie Wallace (Senior Editor).

 In 2018-2019, under Marie Fester (EIC, Print) the MIR Print rebranded, changing its name to Flux: International Relations Review.
 Now an exclusively online journal, the McGill International Review’s executive board is comprised of four members: Sarie Khalid (EIC), Shirley Wang (Senior Editor), Alec Regino (Senior Editor), David Boot (Media Team Director, Fall 2019), and Camille Point (Media Team Director, Winter 2020).
 With Laura Millo’s (French Section Editor) direction, the MIR established its French division to provide insightful analysis of international affairs in French.
 Thanks to the work of its staff of around 100 editors, writers, video producers, podcasters, and designers, the MIR won its first SSMU Publication of the Year award in 2019.